 Squamous Cell Carcinoma

-Squamous Cell Carcinoma is the second most common type of skin cancer that is caused by ultraviolet rays (sunshine), arsenic ingestion, some wart viruses (human papilloma virus), and radiation.
+Squamous Cell Carcinoma is the second most common type of skin cancer that is most commonly caused by ultraviolet radiation that results from many years worth of sun exposure.
+For this reason, this type of tumor most commonly affects sun-exposed skin, such as the face, arms, and lower legs.
+Less commonly, arsenic ingestion, some wart viruses (human papilloma virus), chronic skin ulcerations, and radiation exposure may cause squamous cell carcinoma.

 Invasive Squamous Cell Carcinoma